 Email email@example.com or call the Compliance Helpline at 877-623-2887.

-Credit unions have reached out to NAFCU asking how to help others in light of recent disasters in areas around the country, especially recent hurricanes.
+Credit unions sometimes reach out to NAFCU asking how to help others when natural disasters such as hurricanes and wildfires impact their communities.
 NAFCU has developed a guide for credit unions to support disaster relief, including ways to make donations and provide services to impacted credit unions.

-A disaster declaration has been issued, making federal assistance available to federally-insured credit unions.
+When a disaster declaration is issued, federal assistance may be available to federally-insured credit unions.
 NCUA offers credit unions and their members a variety of resources under its disaster assistance policy.

-- NCUA's Office of Small Credit Union Initiatives can provide urgent need grants of up to $7,500 to low-income credit unions that experience sudden costs to restore operations interrupted by the storm.
+- NCUA's Credit Union Resources and Expansion office can provide urgent need grants of up to $7,500 per year to low-income credit unions that experience sudden costs to restore operations interrupted by a disaster.

 - Credit union members with questions about their Share Insurance coverage may contact the NCUA's Consumer Assistance Center at (800) 755-1030 Monday through Friday between 8 a.m. and 5 p.m.
 Eastern.

-- Credit union members in areas hit by the hurricanes who need assistance should contact the NCUA's Consumer Assistance Center at 800.755.1030 Monday through Friday between 8 a.m. and 5 p.m.
+- Credit union members in areas impacted by a natural disaster who need assistance may contact the NCUA's Consumer Assistance Center at (800)755-1030 Monday through Friday between 8 a.m. and 5 p.m.
 Eastern.

 FEMA and Flood Insurance Resources